 His textbook narcissism becomes the conviction that he alone can save the world.
 This is a spiralling flaw and so long as the world is in danger, Tony will fight to save it, creating bigger problems and putting his life repeatedly on the line.

 Tony grew and developed.
 He had one of the most complex arcs of all the Marvel characters.
-He became most beautifully drawn paradoxes of the whole MCU, but in the end, he was doomed by the flaw which made him so human.
+He became the most beautifully drawn paradox of the whole MCU, but in the end, he was doomed by the flaw which made him so human.

 As much as I hate the Russo brothers for making me watch my favourite Avengers character die...